imandreans/Rock-Paper-Scissors-Prediction/README.md

 Saved Model from last epoch correct guesses on training data:
 **(Paper:409, Rock:430, Scissors:422)**
 <br><br>
-On validation data, **saved model guess correctly more on paper and rock.** while **model from last epoch only guesses correctly more on scissors**.
+In validation data, **saved model guess correctly more on paper and rock.** while **model from last epoch only guesses correctly more on scissors**.
 <br><br>
 Model from last epoch correct guesses on validation data:
 **(Paper:279, Rock:287, Scissors:300)**